-The closure affects a one mile section of the trail and will help reduce traffic jams on the roads caused by visitors going to Bakewell Show on Wednesday August 1 and Thursday August 2.
+The closure affects a one mile section of the Monsal Trail and will help reduce traffic jams on the roads caused by visitors going to Bakewell Show.

 The Peak District National Park Authority, which owns and manages the Monsal Trail, supports the Park and Ride scheme as it helps reduce traffic queues and pollution levels on routes into Bakewell during the annual show.

-Tim Nicholson, the Authority’s transport policy officer, said: “Bakewell Show is one of the biggest and most popular events to take place in the national park each year.
+Tim Nicholson, the Authority's transport and climate change policy officer, said: "Bakewell Show is one of the biggest and most popular events to take place in the national park each year.
 It attracts thousands of visitors who help boost the local economy.

-“Every year a Park and Ride scheme is set up to reduce the impact of all these extra people using local roads.
+"The Park and Ride scheme is set up every year to cover the two days of the Show to help reduce the impact of all these extra people using local roads.

-“To make this work buses need to run along the trail all day, ferrying people between the car parks at Hassop Station and Bakewell town centre.
-This means we need to close that section of the trail to walkers, cyclists and horse riders for safety reasons.”
+"To make this work buses need to run along the trail all day, ferrying people between the car parks and Bakewell town centre.
+This means we need to close that section of the trail to walkers, cyclists and horse riders for safety reasons."

 The rest of the Monsal Trail beyond Hassop Station through the tunnels to Millers Dale and Blackwell Mill will remain open as usual.

 People can keep up to date with news about the Monsal Trail at www.peakdistrict.gov.uk/monsaltrail.